 The name Little Ivies draws from each of the school’s high academic excellence as well as their small student body population.

-Only one school, Tufts, has an undergraduate population of over 5,000 students.
-Their small student body allows them to focus on academics and has also led to many of the schools, such as Williams, Bates, Colby, and Bowdoin to disband their fraternity and sorority systems.
+Only one school, Tufts, has an undergraduate population over 5,000 students.
+Their small student body allows them to focus on academics and has also led to many of the schools — such as Williams, Bates, Colby, and Bowdoin — to disband their fraternity and sorority systems.

-Unlike the actual Ivy schools, which are connected through their participation in the Ivy League, the Little Ivies come from all different sports leagues and share no official affiliation with each other.
+Unlike Ivy schools, which are connected through their participation in the Ivy League, the Little Ivies come from all different sports leagues and share no official affiliation with each other.

-Just as there is the “Big Three” Ivy League schools in Harvard, Princeton, and Yale, the Little Ivies have the “Little Three”, which are Amherst College, Wesleyan University and Williams College and they have the “Maine Big Three”, used by Colby College, Bates College, and Bowdoin College.
+Just as there’s the “Big Three” Ivy League schools — Harvard, Princeton, and Yale — the Little Ivies have the “Little Three,” which are Amherst College, Wesleyan University, and Williams College.
+There’s also the “Maine Big Three,” used by Colby College, Bates College, and Bowdoin College.

 What Differs Between NESCAC and the Ivy League?

-The most prominent difference is that the NESCAC competes in Division III athletics while the Ivy League competes in Division I.
+The most prominent difference is that NESCAC schools compete in Division III athletics, while the Ivy League competes in Division I.

-The NESCAC’s connection to Division III is purposeful as all the schools believe that academics take precedent over students solely attending for athletic purposes.
+The NESCAC’s connection to Division III is purposeful, as the schools believe academics should take precedent over students attending only for athletic purposes.

 Adhering to the rules of NCAA Division III prevents any of the NESCAC schools from giving out athletic scholarships and must solely grant their financial aid on the basis of need.

 Additionally, Division III only permits students to play sports during that sport’s specific season.
-For students who excel both academically and athletically, NESCAC schools may be particularly appealing as they allow students to participate in multiple sports, but still, earn an outstanding education.
+For students who excel both academically and athletically, NESCAC schools may be particularly appealing as they allow students to participate in multiple sports and still earn an outstanding education.

-Why Do the Little Ivies and NESCAC Matter?
+Why Do Little Ivies and NESCAC Schools Matter?

-NESCAC schools and the Little Ivies provide students a better chance of receiving a degree from a highly regarded academic compared to trying to get accepted to an Ivy League school.
+NESCAC schools and the Little Ivies provide students a better chance of receiving a degree from a highly regarded institution compared to trying to get accepted to an Ivy League.
 They all have acceptance rates nearly double those of the top Ivies, but still present students with rigorous academics and opportunities to succeed after college.